Brian M Stratton ADI DVSA ORDIT TRAINER

 Brian is one of very few trainers [approximately only 20 out of all 48,000 ADIs there were at that time] to have been trained by the DSA [as the DVSA were known at that time] at the Cardington Training Establishment under their External Trainer Development Scheme.
 This has given him a very clear understanding of what the Examiners are looking for when carrying out ADI Part 3, Standards Check Tests and ORDIT inspections.

-His qualifications include:
+Brian’s qualifications include:

 - ADI Grade A [51/51] Previously Grade 6 six times